 - Confirm details with the representative.

-Knowing the full form of KYC is only the beginning of understanding what KYC is.
-Understanding its process is more important for financial security and compliance.
-Whether you are opening a bank account or purchasing life insurance, completing KYC ensures transparency and prevents fraud.
+Knowing what KYC is, what KYC stands for, and how it works, is important for financial security and compliance.
+Whether you are opening a bank account or purchasing life insurance plans, completing KYC ensures transparency and prevents fraud.
 Choose the method that best suits your needs—whether it’s eKYC, video KYC, or traditional paper-based verification.

 By adhering to KYC norms, you can ensure secure access to services such as banking, investments, and life insurance plans.
 Proper documentation can make the process efficient and stress-free.